What to do with 36 hours in Turin, Italy

 8 p.m. – Time for Dinner: Where to eat in Turin?

 You probably have a long list of places you want to try this evening.
-If you don’t have plans, though, we suggest a small, traditional restaurant in the area of the Gran Madre Church – Ristorante Monferrato in via Monferrato 6 (phone 011 8190661).
-Monferrato is closed on the weekend so do go this evening if you have no other plans.
+If you don’t have plans, though, we suggest a small, traditional restaurant in the area of the Gran Madre Church – Ristorante Monferrato in via Monferrato 6 (phone +39-011-819-0674).
+Monferrato might be closed on the weekend so we would strongly recommend you check availability at the restaurant’s website: www.ristorantemonferrato.com.
 Ristorante Monferrato transports Piedmont’s rural culinary traditions into the heart of Turin from the wine regions of the Piedmont’s southeast “Langhe” region.

 If you chose to head back to the city center, enjoy the evening stroll (“il passeggio” or “la passeggiata”) of the locals along via Po from the Vittorio Emanuele I bridge.